SnrdTeam/msbuild-nodejs-redistributable/README.md

 # Preamble

-***To solve the customization and update of the client-side codebase.
+***To solve the customization and update of the codebase.
 To UnitTest the javascript codebase.***

 This repository contains two packages.